Elleined/mapstruct-with-lombok/README.md

       // The signature of method annotated with @BeforeMapping must be
       @BeforeMapping
-      protected void bar(Source source) { // Execute some code before the mapping happens}
+      protected void bar(Source source) { // Execute some code before the mapping happens }

       // Basically the method parameters must be the same.
-      // The return can be the target instead of void.
+      // The return can also be the target instead of void.
   ```

 ### `@AfterMapping`
 - Use to execute code after the mapping method. // Works almost the same as @BeforeMapping

 ### `@MappingTarget`
-- Typically use in @BeforeMapping and @AfterMapping to get more flexibility allowing you to have reference in Target and Source object.
+- Typically use in @BeforeMapping and @AfterMapping to get more flexibility allowing you to have reference both in Target and Source object.
   ```
     @BeforeMapping or @AfterMapping
     protected void bar(Source source, @MappingTarget Target target) { // Execute some code before the mapping happens }